mdonkers/dotfiles/HIBERNATE-DEBUG.md

 ## Current status

-**Resolved and stable as of 2026-08-14.**
+**Not yet reliable as of 2026-08-17.**

 The machine has completed five successful hibernate/resume round trips since 2026-07-19, including restoration of an approximately 24 GiB image.
 Long s2idle suspends have also resumed successfully.
+However, a later hibernate exposed a `btintel_pcie` D3-transition bug and the subsequent retry hung during restore.

 Current verified setup: